 Timber construction and the use of various wood products on both interior and exterior surfaces is increasing as wood products offer numerous benefits to developers and the users of buildings.

-Fire protection of wood products is required in many public buildings as well as commercial premises and apartment buildings.
-By requiring the use of an environmentally friendly flame retardant with sufficiently comprehensive certifications (e.g. fire protection, installation methods and weather resistance), developers can make sure that the good environmental and health impacts of wood products are not reduced as a result of fire protection.
+Fire protection of wood products is required in many public buildings, commercial premises, and apartment buildings.
+By requiring an environmentally friendly flame retardant with sufficiently comprehensive certifications (e.g. fire protection, installation methods and weather resistance), developers can ensure that the good environmental and health impacts of wood products are not reduced due to fire protection.

 The choice of flame retardant and treatment method affect the cost-effectiveness of a construction project.
 An industrial and certified fire protection treatment with Nordtreat flame retardants ensures the quality of fire protection in accordance with the requirements of Euroclass B-s1, d0.